sirawat21/drive-iq/README.md

 # Task 2 - API – (NODE.js)
-Create a file which when executed from the command line, prints the values based on the arguments passed.
+A CLI program that displays the result based on passed arguments.
 ---
 ## Example of command
 Execute ES6 Javascript file: